Moonlight: Lunar eclipse

 Composite image of the April 2014 total lunar eclipse from Charleston, West Virginia, United States.

 A lunar eclipse is an astronomical event that occurs when the Moon moves into the Earth's shadow, causing the moonlight to be darkened.
 Such an alignment occurs during an eclipse season, approximately every six months, during the full moon phase, when the Moon's orbital plane is closest to the plane of the Earth's orbit.

 When the Moon is totally eclipsed by the Earth (a "deep eclipse"), it takes on a reddish color that is caused by the planet when it completely blocks direct sunlight from reaching the Moon's surface, as the only light that is reflected from the lunar surface is what has been refracted by the Earth's atmosphere.
 This light appears reddish due to the Rayleigh scattering of blue light, the same reason sunrises and sunsets are more orange than during the day.

 Folklore

-Moonlight sometimes thought to have a harmful influence in folklore.
+Moonlight was sometimes thought to have a harmful influence in folklore.
 For example, sleeping in the light of a full moon was believed to transform a person into a werewolf.
 The light of the Moon was thought to worsen the symptoms of lunatics, and to sleep in moonlight could make one blind, or mad.